Fox lifts Rangers past Kings in SO - TSN.ca

 Goodrow tied it when he deflected Panarin's point shot from the left side for his eighth with 5:45 left in regulation.

-Quick made an acrobatic glove save on Jacob Trouba at 7:09 of the second to keep the Kings down 1-0.
+With the way the Rangers have been playing, Gallant was confident they were going to tie it in the closing minutes.

+“You feel good about your team, you know you've got your high-end guys playing pretty good hockey and you know you're going to get some good looks,” Gallant said.
+“Quick was outstanding tonight, he made some unbelievable saves.
+We were just hoping to get one and I think Goody made an unbelievable tip to the top corner."

-Lizotte tied it with 8:05 remaining in the middle period.
-After a turnover by the Rangers in their offensive zone, Lizotte rushed the puck up the ice and fired a shot over Shesterkin's right shoulder for his sixth.
-It came on Los Angeles' 19th shot on goal of the game.
+Lizotte tied it 1-all with 8:05 remaining in the middle period as he rushed the puck up ice and fired a shot over Shesterkin's right shoulder for his sixth.

-Panarin nearly regained the lead for New York with 1:34 left in the period as he brought the puck up the right side, got around Mikey Anderson and put a backhand past Quick that went off the crossbar.
-Panarin thought he had scored and raised his stick as he skated to the left, but play continued.
+Panarin nearly regained the lead for New York with 1:34 left in the period as he put a backhand past Quick that went off the crossbar.

 With the Kings on the power play after Goodrow's double-minor, Iafallo put Los Angeles ahead as he took a pass from Kopitar in front and backhanded it past Shesterkin for his 13th with 39 seconds to go in the second.